lizhanmit/learning-notes/hive-note/hive-note.md

 ---

+## Spark x Hive

+### Spark on Hive

+Spark can leverage the Hive metastore to write or query data in Hive.

+1. Copy the `hive-site.xml` to
+the `${SPARK_HOME}/conf` directory.
+2. Run `spark-sql` command.
+Then you can write SQL to query Hive tables.

+### Hive over Spark

+Hive can use Spark as an alternative engine.

+Requires the Yarn `FairScheduler` and set `hive.execution.engine=spark`.

+---

 ## Coding

-All Hive keywords, table names and column names are case-insensitive.
+All Hive keywords, table names and column names are **case-insensitive**.

 - `show databases;`
 - `show tables;`